Frequently Asked Questions

 While snorkeling from shore is often beautiful and populated with sea life, the snorkeling at the Mesoamerican Reef is much better.
 Our glass bottom kayaks are available for those who would like to explore it.
-Click here (link to snorkeling/kayaking page) for more information.
+Visit our snorkeling/kayaking page for more information.

 No, your cruise line will supply you with beach towels.
 All you have to bring is that towel, sun block, and your normal beach attire.
 We have fresh water showers, so you may want to bring a change of clothing.
 We use solar power and don’t have laundry facilities.
 But if you forget one, we do have a few available.

 Yes, we are all in a protected habitat along the natural Yucatan Coastline.
 It is against the law to remove any growing sea grass from the water.
 We do get dead grass that floats onto the beach, along with some debris.
 Although we clean the area throughout the day, sometimes we get more than we can handle.
 Maya Chan Beach is all about nature and reducing our carbon footprint.
 We are a complete experience, not just another Caribbean beach.